jaypmorgan/Adversarial.jl/README.md

 ## Installation

-You can install this package through Julia's package manager:
+You can install this package through Julia's package manager in the REPL:

 ```julia
 ] add https://github.com/jaypmorgan/Adversarial.jl.git
 ```

-or:
+or via a script:

 ```julia
 using Pkg; Pkg.add("https://github.com/jaypmorgan/Adversarial.jl.git")